marchandd/docker_index/docs/portable-apps.md

 - Windows 7 environment set.
 - Disallow the window manager to decorate the windows.
 - Install mfc42 usage for Visual C++ 6 apps.
+- If '/data/' directory is presents into container, a symbolic link is created with "C:\users\Public\Documents" available on Windows Portable-apps.

 ### Few seconds for each Zip-apps install !